 Spectra is part of a team that has won a European Commission grant to study the accessibility of the London transport network for mobility-impaired users.

-The aim of the project is to analyse how mobility-impaired users utilise the network by tracking the mobile phones over a period of 3 months and then identify 'mobility black spots' which can be raised to Transport for London
+The aim of the project is to analyse how mobility-impaired users utilise the network by tracking the mobile phones over a period of 3 months and then identify 'mobility black spots' which can be raised to relevant authorities.

 Data analytics have always been important for utility companies as they attempt to manage supply and demand.
 For instance, electricity companies monitor TV schedules to predict when households will make coffee/tea during advertisement breaks.
 Whilst water companies analyse weather predictions to estimate if there could be water shortages when people start watering their gardens during the summer.